-Platelet-rich plasma therapy (PRP) helps to enhance the natural growth factors your body uses to heal tissue.
+Platelet-rich plasma therapy (PRP) is a simple outpatient procedure that helps to enhance the natural growth factors your body uses to heal tissue.
 We describe the difference between PRP injections and the more advanced Prolozone injections in this article.

-Platelet-rich plasma is a preparation of autologous human plasma, with every unit of plasma –the liquid portion of the blood –consisting of increased platelet concentration.
-These platelets contain a rich deposit of growth factors stored as alpha granules.
+A platelet-rich plasma injection is a preparation of autologous human plasma, consisting of a concentration of platelets.
+This concentration of platelets contains a rich deposit of growth factors stored as alpha granules.
+They also contain a small number of stem cells.
 The notable ones include platelet-derived growth factor (PDGF), insulin-like growth factor, vascular endothelium growth factor (VEGF), transforming growth factor-beta (TGF-β), and platelet-derived angiogenic factor (PDAF).

-On physiologic activation of the platelets, these growth factors are triggered and released in different sites in the body.
+On physiologic activation of the platelets, these growth factors are released into a damaged soft tissue site in the body.
 Thrombin, collagen, and calcium chloride are notable stimuli known to trigger these growth factors.
-Primarily, these factors augment the natural process of tissue healing and reduce injury recovery time.
-In a normal blood extract, the Platelet Count ranges between 150,000 to 350,000 per microliter.
-At a concentration of above 1,000,000 per microliter, improved tissue healing and bone regeneration have been recorded.
-This observation drives the supervised use of platelet-rich plasma as a complementary therapy in injuries of the musculoskeletal systems and the soft tissues.
+Primarily, these factors augment the natural process of soft tissue healing and recovery time of sports injuries such as tennis elbow.
+In a normal blood sample, the platelet count ranges between 150,000 to 350,000 per millilitre.
+At a concentration of above 1,000,000 per millilitre, improved tissue healing and bone regeneration have been recorded.
+This observation has inspired the use of platelet-rich plasma as a complementary therapy in injuries of the musculoskeletal system and soft tissues.

 Preliminary observations also suggest that at an increased concentration as found in platelet-rich plasma, these growth factors speed up the biological cascades and regenerative stages involved in chemotaxis, proliferation, angiogenesis, and differentiation.
 In addition to increased concertation of growth factors, the platelet concertation of PRP also releases multiple bioactive substances, including fibronectin, vitronectin, sphingosine, and 1-phosphate.
 These substances are important in regenerative tissue healing.